BLOG/

 If pilots take isotretinoin, their performance may be affected.

-If young children take medium to high doses of isotretinoin, it may cause premature epiphyseal closure, which may affect height.
-But this was not seen when treating acne at low doses.
+If young children take medium to high doses of isotretinoin, it may cause premature epiphyseal closure, which may affect their final height.
+But this is not seen when isotretinoin is given at low doses.

 The individual dosage prescribed by a dermatologist depends on...